haampie/shpack/README.md

+# shpack

-This project builds on top of [MES replacement][1] and some (but not all) of the ideas of [live-bootstrap][2], to bootstrap a Linux toolchain from a few hundred bytes of binary seed, with a focus on speed.
+`shpack` bootstraps a basic, reproducible Linux environment natively from a few hundred bytes of binary seed to a working GCC 4.7 (C and C++) in 2 minutes and 30 seconds.

-It supports 64-bit CPU architectures natively (`x86_64` and `AArch64`), whereas live-bootstrap is focused on 32-bit `x86`.

-It gets you to GCC 4.7 with a working C and C++ compiler in 2 minutes and 30 seconds, starting from a single, tiny binary seed
+Building on [MES replacement][1] and concepts from [live-bootstrap][2], shpack provides a fast, natively 64-bit bootstrap path (currently targeting `x86_64` and `AArch64`, with RISC-V planned).

+It borrows ideas from [Spack][4], Nix, and Guix, such as immutable store prefixes, Merkle-hashed dependency graphs, and single, declarative `package.sh` recipes parametrized over all versions.
+The main difference is that the language is POSIX shell, since that is one of the earliest scripting languages available in the bootstrap chain.

+Try it out:

 ```sh
 git clone --recursive --depth=1 https://github.com/haampie/shpack.git